1. Help Center

 B. Volume:

-• This will allow you to choose the total amount of customers you want to seat during this shift.
+• This will allow you to choose the total number of customers you want to seat during this shift.

-• This will not have automatic table assignments, you will need to manually assign a table to your guests.
+• This will not have automatic table assignments; you will need to manually assign a table for each reservation, or create a preference with table assignments.

-• The system will keep accepting bookings until it reaches the "TOTAL MAX ONLINE COVERS" you have set.
+• The system will keep accepting bookings until it reaches the Total online covers you have set.

-• You can control the number of covers you can handle in every time slot, either by having the same pacing applied on all slots or by having custom pacing for every slot.
+• Limit Arrival of guests - You can control the number of covers you can accommodate in every time slot, either by having the same pacing applied to all slots or by having custom pacing for every slot.

 Common Shift Setups